xarray-contrib/xarray-simlab/doc/faq.rst

 principle it is possible.
 The implementation of the modeling framework is indeed completely decoupled from the xarray interface.

-However, the xarray interface aims to be the primary, full-featured interface for setting and running simulations from within Python.
+However, the xarray extension provided in this package aims to be the primary, full-featured interface for setting and running simulations from within Python.

 The modeling framework itself doesn't have any built-in interface apart from a few helper functions for running specific stages of a